HowieHwong/UniGen/README.md

 - `dataset_description`: A detailed description of the dataset.
 - `dataset_name`: The name of the dataset.
 - `original_dataset_path`: Path to the original dataset.
-- `dataset_constraint`: List of constraints for the dataset.
+- `dataset_constraint`: List of constraints for generating the dataset.
 - `with_label`: Boolean to indicate if labels should be included.
 - `with_attribute`: Boolean to indicate if attributes should be included.
 - `add_attribute`: Boolean to indicate if new attributes should be added.